fltemplin/ip-parcels/README.txt

 The modified files in the ip-parcels hierarchy will be used to patch certain files in the vanilla ION and linux kernel hierarchies prior to building.

+To see what changes are introduced by ip-parcels, the scripts "ION.diff" and "KERNEL.diff" will produce a diff output showing the changes.
+These scripts must be run BEFORE overwriting the vanilla ION and linux files.

 To overwrite the vanilla ION and linux kernel files with the ip-parcels patches, the crude scripts "ION.out" and "KERNEL.out" are provided but with no documentation nor warranty.
 If you choose to use these scripts, please